KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/Aeris Mom.md

 ---

 ##### Brief Summary
-Aeris's mom is a Fey Wanderer High Elf Ranger and mother of [[Aeris Aryndor]]
+Aeris's mom is a Fey Wanderer High Elf Ranger and mother of [[Aeris Arendor]]
 ##### Appearance

 ##### Personality